terragraph/terragraph-planner/docs/runbook/Quick_Start.md

 ## Install

 1. Update the source, install pip3 and gdal lib.
 Use apt if you are using Ubuntu.
-Use other package tool instead if you're using other OS.
+Use another package tool instead if you are using different OS.
    ```sh
    apt update && \
    apt install -y software-properties-common && \